 To install the example, in the backend panel, head to Components -> RSForm!Pro ->Backup/Restore.
 After the form restore, you will find the Custom PayPal example in the Manage Forms tab.
+Note that you will need at least RSForm!Pro revision 28.

 You can use custom scripts with your RSForm!Pro forms to extend the component functionality: you can specify product quantity, automatically calculate the total amount, auto fill the form fields, add a shipping cost and handling fee, etc.